xinthose/Netplan-GUI/INSTALL.md

 ## Requirements

 - Python version 3
+  - Check with this command `python3 --version`
 - Linux Operating System that uses Netplan to configure its network
+  - Directory `/etc/netplan` should exist in your file system

 ## Install software